-It all started in December 2013 when a media and IP holding company called Super Union Holdings Ltd., Hong Kong trademarked the phrase “Black Friday” in Germany.
+Hong Kong-based media and IP holding company Super Union Holdings Ltd., trademarked the phrase “Black Friday” in Germany in December.

 Should I be concerned about the Black Friday trademark?

-Okay, real talk now.
-Because the decision to revoke the trademark has been appealed, Super Union Holdings can still try to take legal action against businesses using the term “Black Friday” in Germany as they’re still technically trademark owners until this dispute is resolved one way or another.
+Super Union Holdings can still try to take legal action against businesses using the term “Black Friday” in Germany, as they’re still technically the trademark owners of the term.

-Baker McKenzie, a reputable law firm, puts it like this: “If you plan advertising campaigns in Germany and/or targeting German consumers on your foreign websites, you should certainly be aware that there is still a risk that the owner of the Black Friday trademark might claim rights in the not yet canceled German trademark Black Friday, and send a demand letter.
+Eva-Maria Strobel, a Zurich-based partner at Baker McKenzie, explains: “If you plan advertising campaigns in Germany and/or targeting German consumers on your foreign websites, you should certainly be aware that there is still a risk that the owner of the Black Friday trademark might claim rights in the not yet canceled German trademark Black Friday, and send a demand letter.
 In view of the (not yet final) decision of the German Patent and Trademark Office (DPMA), this risk is lower than it was in former years, but it still exists.”

 Bird & Bird, an international intellectual property group, says: “It is possible that retailers using the term ‘Black Friday’ in Germany could still receive warning letters from Super Union Holdings Limited.
 However, such retailers would have good arguments in their defense as the European Union Intellectual Property Office (EUIPO) has rejected applications for the mark ‘Black Friday’ which do not have other distinctive elements.
 It could help to reduce the risks of infringement further if retailers avoid using the term ‘Black Friday’ on its own and instead use it as a reference to the known event (e.g., ‘Our offers on Black Friday’).”